Delaware County Pennsylvania assistance programs.

-Thousands of Delaware County residents are struggling in this weak economy.
-The Community Action Agency of Delaware County, Inc. (CAADC) has as its primary goal the objective of assisting individuals and families with short term difficulties, bills, and expenses and to also ensure that they have access to programs to help them over the long term.
+The Community Action Agency of Delaware County, Inc. (CAADC) has as its primary goal the objective of assisting individuals and families with short term difficulties.
+There may be grants to help pay bills, and expenses and to also ensure that they have access to programs to help them over the long term.
 They can provide grants, bill and rent assistance, food, job training, and in general help individuals move towards economic self-sufficiency.
 Some of what they offer includes the following, and find information on other non-profit agency assistance programs.

+- Water Conservation measures and save on your water bills from a wide variety of services.
 The CAADC agency also implements water conservation measures, including such free upgrades as plumbing retrofits in households that are serviced by Chester Water Authority as well as Aqua PA.
 Read about other ways to get help with water bills.
-Continue.

-CAADC will use the grant funds to pay for its assistance programs including debt assistance programs, emergency shelter, rental assistance, utility and heating bill assistance, weatherization, financial literacy education, budgeting programs and employment and job training programs.
+- CAADC will use the annual government grant funds it receives to offer other support too.
+Low income families, veterans, and the working poor may be able to get to debt assistance programs, emergency shelter, rental assistance, utility and heating bill assistance.
+Or look into financial literacy education, budgeting programs and employment as well as job training programs.

-ChesPenn Health Services (610-485-3800) offers all people, regardless of their ability to pay, comprehensive family health and dental care, and the programs serve adults and children in the area.
+ChesPenn Health Services (610-485-3800) offers all people, regardless of their ability to pay, comprehensive family health and dental care.
+The clinic will help adults and children in the area.
 They also run an in-house pharmacy, provide access to Social Services, provide general check ups, and a wide variety of other medical services to low income and people with no or poor health coverage.

 To learn about other local clinics, contact Delaware Valley Community Health Network, Inc. The organization is made up of a group of local, federally funded health centers and community clinics that provide a variety of comprehensive health and medical services.
 Individuals and families with or without medical health insurance may apply for care and assistance.
 There is a sliding scale fee for uninsured applicants, based on the patients income.
 Dial (215) 684-5344 to learn about clinics and doctors in your area of Delaware County.